-Social struggle over the right to express ourselves with naked bodies is common in the US.
+The social struggle over the right to express ourselves with naked bodies is common in the US.
 Other parts of the world are more tolerant.
 Turner Stokes fought for public nudity as a civil right.
-While he did make forward motion, we still flounder with obscure and limiting laws.
-Use good judgement with your own practice.
+While he did make a forward motion, we still flounder with obscure and limiting laws.
+Use good judgment with your own practice.

 Remember that nakedness is a state of mind.
-Anything short of an honest presenting of you without clothes is simply nude.
+Anything short of an honest presentation of you without clothes is simply nude.